 \section{Introduction}

 Covert, or low probability of detection/intercept (LPD/LPI) communication, allows transmitting messages without alerting an adversary \cite{bash12sqrtlawisit, bash13squarerootjsacnonote, bash15covertcommmag, chen23covcommssurvey}.
-This mode of information security is highly desirable and contrasts the traditional cryptographic \cite{menezes96HAC} and information-theoretic secrecy \cite{bloch11pls} methods that prevent adversaries' access to the transmission's content, but not its detection.
+This mode of information security is highly desirable and contrasts with the traditional cryptographic \cite{menezes96HAC} and information-theoretic secrecy \cite{bloch11pls} methods that prevent adversaries' access to the transmission's content, but not its detection.
 Careful waveform design and spread spectrum techniques are often employed in practice to reduce adversaries' signal-to-noise ratio (SNR) below the noise floor \cite[Pt.~1, Ch.~5]{simon94ssh}.
-However, guaranteeing covertness requires intricate mathematical analysis which yields the \emph{square root law} (SRL): only $B(n)=L\sqrt{n}$ covert bits can be reliably transmitted over $n$ channel uses \cite{bash12sqrtlawisit, bash13squarerootjsacnonote, bash15covertcommmag, chen23covcommssurvey}.
+However, mathematically guaranteeing covertness requires following the \emph{square root law} (SRL): only $B(n)=L\sqrt{n}$ covert bits can be reliably transmitted over $n$ channel uses \cite{bash12sqrtlawisit, bash13squarerootjsacnonote, bash15covertcommmag, chen23covcommssurvey}.
 The channel-dependent constant $L>0$ is called \emph{covert capacity} and $n=TW$ is typically the time-bandwidth product for the transmission.
-Notably, the Shannon capacity \cite{cover02IT} of this channel is zero, since $\lim_{n\to\infty}\frac{B(n)}{n}=0$, This is because the adversary's task in covert communication involves learning just one bit of information (whether transmitter is on or not) versus $\mathcal{O}(n)$ bits of transmitted data in traditional secure communication.
-Nevertheless, a significant number of such mathematically-guaranteed covert bits can still be transmitted in a finite amount of time.
+Notably, the Shannon capacity \cite{cover02IT} of this channel is zero, since $\lim_{n\to\infty}\frac{B(n)}{n}=0$.
+This is because the adversary's task in covert communication involves learning just one bit of information (whether the transmitter is on or not) versus $\mathcal{O}(n)$ bits of transmitted data in traditional secure communication.
+Nevertheless, a significant number of such mathematically guaranteed covert bits can still be transmitted within a finite time.